RS2002/CrossFi/README.md

 python  cross_class-few_shot.py --task <task name> --class_num <class number> --data_path <data path> --test_list <the zero-shot class> --model_path <pre-train model path> --shot_num <k-shot>
 ```

-### 3. Comparative Experiment

-The repository also includes code for the comparative models mentioned in our article.
-You can find them in the "Comparative Experiment" folder.